Emanuel543/osticket-prereqs/README.md

 </p>
 <p>
 Go to azure>Virtual machines>Create>Create virtual machine.
 Once there, (which is Picture above) create a new research group to put your VM> Name VM> make username and password.
 Go to image drop down and select windows 10 pro.
 Then go the the "size" drop down and select Standard with 2 VCPU and 16 memory.
 Furthemore, check box at the bottom left of the page and then click "review + Create" and then "create" at the bottom left.
 With that, virtual machine will be created.

+  Click on the search bar>Virtual Machines> the select the VM that was created
 </p>
 <br />